 Well known for her paintings of distant locations she has tutored regular painting trips abroad for The Artist magazine since 1990.
 She has written four books and many articles on painting technique, fully illustrated with her paintings.
 Reproductions of her work are available worldwide.

-She established her Somerset printmaking workshop in 1980, equipped with presses, she prints her limited edition original prints there: etchings, mono-prints and lino-cuts.
+She established her Somerset printmaking workshop in 1980, equipped with presses, and she prints her limited edition original prints there: etchings, mono-prints and lino-cuts.
 Having lived and worked in Greece in the 1970s she maintains her links there and regularly returns.